jjthom87/evh/ready/itunes/unsolved/README.md

 <h2>Goal</h2>

-Develop a command line tool which stores users information and let's them buy and view their music using Node, Postgres & Inquirer.
+Develop a command line tool which stores users information and let's them buy and view their music using Node, MySQL & Inquirer.

 <h2>Assignment</h2>

 * Create a database called itunes.

 * Have 3 tables:
-	* A pre-populated songs table
+	* A songs table that you should populate manually
 		* Columns: id, song_title, song_artist
 	* A users table
 		* Columns: id, name, username, password